Business Culture – As featured in Mo2vate Magazine – Issue 03 – October 2020

 The power of culture is what separates progressive workplaces from those riddled with despair and makes some businesses bold instead of boring.
 Organisational culture is not a separate entity of a business.
 It is the vibe that attracts your tribe.
 Both the people that work in the business and the customers it attracts.
 All too often workplaces are viewed by employees as places to leave their brains at the door and collect on their way out.
 How crazy is this?

 Culture in the workplace is the way things get done, especially when no one is looking.
-Culture is also the glue that holds people together and it is possible to choose your culture with purpose and for a purpose.
+It is also the glue that holds people together and it is possible to choose your own with purpose and for a purpose.
 Some questions that you can ask yourself to start this process are:

 Is it clear why my business exists in the world?